SigmaSam/Weather-Cast/README.md

 # Weather-Cast

-A simple page to check the Weather in any city.
+A simple page to check the Weather in any city, that also gives you the description from a Wikipedia article of the place.

 ## Built With